-The labour cost index, respectively for wage-earners and salaried employees in the private sector includes data on shortterm wage statistics.
-The employers' payroll contributions set out in laws and agreements are added to these statistics, as is holiday pay, sick pay etc. The index has been used mainly for index regulation in agreements.
+The labour cost index, respectively for wageearners and salaried employees in the private sector includes data on short-term wage statistics.
+The employers' payroll contributions set out in laws and agreements are added to these statistics, as is holiday pay, sick pay etc. The index has been used mainly for price regulation for long agreements between enterprises.